 Building Lease.
-The Company leases its facility in Milwaukee, Wisconsin from its Chairman.
+The Company leases its facility in Milwaukee, Wisconsin from Koss Holdings, LLC, which is wholly-owned by the Company's Chairman.
 On May 15, 2012, the lease was renewed for a period of five years, ending June 30, 2018, and is being accounted for as an operating lease.
 The lease extension maintained the rent at a fixed rate of \$380,000 per year.
 The Company is responsible for all property maintenance, insurance, taxes and other normal expenses related to ownership.

 Stock Repurchases.
 The Company has previously announced its intention to repurchase shares of Common Stock in the open market or in private transactions as such shares become available from time to time if the Company believes that its stock is undervalued and that such repurchases would enhance the value to stockholders.
-The Company did not repurchase any shares during the fiscal year ended June 30, 2013.
+The Company did not repurchase any shares during the fiscal year ended June 30, 2014.
 The Company may continue from time to time to engage in such transactions either in the open market or in private transactions.